 - WATERPROOF and EXTRA ROOMY - Near vertical walls maximize interior volume, PU 5000 rainfly, bathtub floor, and taped floor seams keeps rain out in stormy weather, two door, corner pockets, and two vestibule design for gear storage and easy access.

-- PACKS SMALL for BACKPACKING - Packs down small with included carrying sack so you can carry it easily on backpacking or camping trips.
+- PACKS SMALL for BACKPACKING - Packs down small with included carrying sack so you can carry it easily on backpacking, camping, hiking, and bikepacking trips.

 Hyke & Byke is a proven company that produces some of the best outdoor gear and tools.
 The Zion Backpacking Tent is one of the best tents in the market.
 The tent is durable and lightweight.
 Thanks to the high-quality ultra-light materials used in its construction.
 The tent is also stable and sturdy courtesy of the 12 7000 Series aluminum alloy stakes.
 You will not have to hassle installing this tent.
 Besides, this three-season tent comes with one pole and a clip-pole attachment that offers easy setup and breathability.